-AFV proposed an annual commission guarantee of \$100,000 to be paid upfront at the start of each fall semester.
-In addition, for years three through five of the contract, AFV will pay a commission rate of

-8.5% on all net sales in excess of \$2 million.
+AFV proposed an annual commission guarantee of \$100,000 for years one and two of the contract to be paid upfront at the start of each fall semester.
+For years three through five of the contract, AFV will pay a commission rate of 8.5% on all net sales in excess of \$2 million.
 Current year net sales are projected to be \$1.87 million.